rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 *topic* is defined during device configuration.
 <br>Payloads are case-insensitive for incoming messages.<br>
 *level* is expressed as a percentage, 0-100.
-For X-10 devices, it  is converted to the nearest discrete level supported.
+For X-10 devices, it  is converted to the *next lower* discrete level supported.
-Any status message will report back the discrete level as a percentage, so it may not match exactly what was received.
+Any status message will report back the discrete level as a whole percentage, so it may not match exactly what was received.
-For example, sending level "60" to an X-10 Standard lamp module will return "56".
+For example, sending level "18" to an X-10 Standard lamp module with 16 levels will return "12", while "19" will produce "18".
 <br>
 ** "?" for those external entities that don't allow an empty payload.
 <br>